MicrosoftDocs/win32/desktop-src/medfound/tutorial--encoding-an-mp4-file-.md

 ---
-Description: 'This tutorial shows how to use the Transcode API to encode an MP4 file, using H.264 for the video stream and AAC for the audio stream.' ms.assetid: '60873aa6-46ec-4a73-94b9-0d8ac602f850'
+Description: This tutorial shows how to use the Transcode API to encode an MP4 file, using H.264 for the video stream and AAC for the audio stream. ms.assetid: 60873aa6-46ec-4a73-94b9-0d8ac602f850
-title: 'Tutorial: Encoding an MP4 File'
+title: Tutorial Encoding an MP4 File ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Tutorial: Encoding an MP4 File